-Acetylated Distarch Phosphate (E1414) is used to stabilize oily foods.
+Acetylated Distarch Phosphate (E1414) is used to stabilise oily foods.
 E1414 helps to emulsify fat and prevent it from separating.
 When added to foods, the modified starch forms gels and thickens the texture without having to be heated.
 E1414 is used in a variety of applications.
-PURITY™ 69 is an example of this type of modified starch and is well suited for applications — including fruit pie fillings, gravies and sauces.
+PURITY™ 69 is an example of this type of modified starch and is well suited for fruit pie fillings, gravies and sauces.

 Acetylated Distarch Adipate (E1422) has high process tolerance, meaning it’s resistant to high heat, shear and acid.
-It’s used in foods as a bulking agent, stabilizer and thickener, which makes it suitable for a variety of applications.
-COLFLO® 67 is an example of E1422.
-It’s characterized by excellent freeze/thaw stability and resistance to low-temperature storage conditions.
+It’s used in foods as a bulking agent, stabiliser and thickener.
+It’s characterised by excellent freeze/thaw stability and resistance to low-temperature storage conditions.
 This product is often used in fruit fillings, frozen meat pies and gravies.

-Hydroxypropyl Starch (E1440) increases formulation stability in alkaline conditions and helps provide better color, shine and an enhanced texture.
-It is commonly used in sauces, syrups, fabricated snacks and baked crackers.
-INSTANT TEXTRA™ is an example of this type of modified starch.
-INSTANT TEXTRA™ starch is a cold-water-soluble, modified food starch derived from tapioca.
-In fluid or semi-solid systems, this product exhibits oil-like properties and imparts superior sheen, clarity and a bland taste.
-It also offers exceptional stability to gelling upon refrigeration as compared to traditional, pre-gelatinized starches.
-In a low moisture system, this product contributes to crunchiness.
+Hydroxypropyl Starch (E1440) increases formulation stability in alkaline conditions, providing better colour, shine and texture.
+In fluid or semi-solid systems, this product exhibits oil-like properties, imparting superior sheen, clarity and a bland taste.
+It offers exceptional stability to gelling upon refrigeration compared to traditional, pre-gelatinised starches.
+In a low moisture system, it contributes to crunchiness.

 Hydroxy Propyl Distarch Phosphate (E1442) has a high process tolerance, meaning the resulting formulations are more stable in alkaline conditions and have excellent freeze-thaw capabilities.
-NATIONAL™ 465 is an example of this type of modified starch.
-NATIONAL™ 465 is a highly versatile starch characterized by excellent cold temperature storage stability and a smooth, creamy texture.
+NATIONAL™ 465 is an example of this type of modified starch. characterised by excellent cold temperature storage stability and a smooth, creamy texture.
 It’s recommended for use in high pH foods (such as cream products) as well as foods containing acid.
-It’s particularly well suited for canned products, especially low acid, aseptically processed foods such as cream-based sauces and puddings.
-This product is also used in frozen foods — including pie fillings, gravies and sauces used for frozen entrées.
+It is well suited for canned products, especially low acid, aseptically processed foods such as cream-based sauces and puddings.
+This product is also used in frozen foods.

 Starch Sodium Octenyl Succinate (E1450) provides many benefits to ease the manufacturing process and create a quality end product.
 CAPSUL® is an example of this type of modified starch.
 CAPSUL® is specifically designed for the encapsulation of volatile flavor oils.
 This modified starch has low viscosity and both hydrophilic and hydrophobic properties.
 Its low viscosity at high solids, strong oil retention properties and consistency enables significant improvements in process efficiency and product quality over traditional encapsulation systems.